-7) Pairing Frequency: Use your own method to detect how often code or changes were done with pair programming instead of solo.
+6) Pairing Frequency: Use your own method to detect how often code changes were done with pair programming instead of solo.
 In the IBM case study, a character was added to the change comment in the header of each changed file.
 This allowed us to search for the character in all files and compare the number of changes done using pair programming to the total number of changes.
-We used a '+' character between the author's names to denote pairing on an item.
 This technique gives greater weight to changes that affect many files, but this seems appropriate.